arifislam007/mein-kampf-bio/README.md

 ### 3. From the Script Path it Should be the path of your Jenkins script in this case it should only Jenkinsfile
 ![image](https://github.com/user-attachments/assets/46d417e5-5ce5-4097-8f19-6b80ab99afc1)

-- Now save the job
+- Now save the job and build the job.